Inglourious Basterds

 ⏱️ Runtime & Duration

-The total runtime of Inglourious Basterds is 153 minutes (2h 33m).
-Ensuring you have enough time for the full cinematic experience.
+The total runtime of Inglourious Basterds (2009) is 153 minutes (2h 33m).
+Directed by Quentin Tarantino, the film runs for 153 minutes in its complete theatrical version.

 Verdict Summary